Artificial Intelligence (AI)

 By 2035, skills graphs, adaptive learning, and trustworthy analytics will turn corporate learning into a true capability operating system.
 From course catalogs to capability supply chains, learning leaders must build now to thrive in the next decade.
 Dr. Ravinder Tulsiani looks at how AI and ecosystems will redefine corporate learning.
 Corporate learning is entering a systems era.
 By 2035, the center of gravity will move from long courses and static catalogs to a capability operating system, a connected stack that…

-From soft skills to survival skills: Rethinking human capability in the age of AI
+From skills crisis to skills opportunity: Navigating the erosion of human expertise in the age of AI

 Want smart, useful L&D insight in your inbox (without the fluff)?